Turkey’s Centennial Election: What Is at Stake?

 The Cato Institute

 hands of “religion police,” Iran has been shaken by massive anti‐regime demonstrations.
-The protestors demand freedom from an authoritarian regime that has ruled in the name of religion since 1979.
-Do they have a chance?
-Or is the Islamic republic strong enough to survive for the foreseeable future?
-And what are the lessons from Iran […]
+The protestors demand freedom from an authoritarian regime that has ruled in the name of religion since 1979. […]

 How Isabel Paterson, Rose Wilder Lane, and Ayn Rand Found Liberty in an Age of Darkness